 These are only examples of the registers, directories, indexes and gazettes that can be found at the PMI.
 Just have a browse through our catalogue to locate any that might be relevant to you and your family’s history.
 NB: if you know that an ancestor comes from a specific town that’s a good place to start.
 If you would like some assistance searching our resources, please contact us and our friendly staff can help you.

 The PMI library holds an extensive collection of local histories pertaining to regions, townships, cities, suburbs and localities within the state of Victoria as well as some interstate localities.
 These can be very useful to family historians as they often mention lots of local people and can provide a portrait of the place during the time period your ancestors resided there.
 You’ll find information on virtually every town in Victoria as well as many interstate and the collection is growing every day.

 All historical items are on our online catalogue – simply perform a subject or keyword search for the name of the place.
 If you cannot find an item about a place you are interested in, please let us know and we will attempt to acquire relevant items for the collection.

 We subscribe to the vast majority of historical society journals for the entirety of Victoria.
 If you know of one we don’t subscribe to please let us know.
-These journals are indexed on the catalogue, you can find a selection here.
+These journals are indexed on the catalogue.
 These journals provide a fascinating micro-level look at a town or region and can be invaluable to family historians as they often include profiles of local people, buildings etc. To search for a specific town’s journal just put the town’s name into the catalogue.
-We also subscribe to state wide historical journals from other states.
-Below are some examples.

 The PMI subscribes to the Genealogical Society of Victoria’s (GSV) Ancestor journal along with other journals which can be useful to family historians, such as the Australian Institute of Genealogical Studies’ the Genealogist and the Royal Victorian Historical Society’s History News.